 Amazon’s Web service offers flexible, reliable and scalable cloud computing alternatives that are easy to use and cost-effective.
 AWS cloud computing platform provides a large collection of cloud services to create a comprehensive platform.
 It is regarded as a powerhouse, offering developers storage, databases, analytics, networking and deployment/delivery options.
 The market price of both Google clouds and AWS has more than 30 percent of the market share in the public cloud in its name.
 As far as market shares are concerned.
 At a pace that reaches fast 100% but still lies behind AWS in terms of market share, Google Cloud is making enormous headway.
 According to the CNBC study, despite Google’s $5.5 billion delays in AWS, its income by 2018 amounted to $1 billion per quarter.
 Since Google’s CEO Sundar Pichai held back the 2019 income divulgation, it is not clear whether the GCP will be gaining AWS in 2019 in terms of market share, but it is certainly not very far behind the competition.

-Head to Head Comparison between Google Cloud vs AWS (Infographics)
+Head to Head Comparison between Google Cloud and AWS (Infographics)

 Below is the Top 14 Comparison between Google Cloud vs AWS:

-Key Differences between on Google Cloud vs AWS
+Key Differences Between on Google Cloud and AWS

 Let us discuss some of the major key differences between Google Cloud vs AWS: